Purdue-CS193/homework-0-nivedha75/index.md

+# Nivedha Kumar's Website

+## What I love about CS 193:

+- Hanging out with my CS friends in the class
+- listening to Bay Area jokes (I'm from the Bay Area)
+- learning about terminal and github
+- :)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.